-Even after settling in Paris, Rivera returned every year to Spain to paint - often in the style of cubists such as Cezanne, Pablo Picasso, El Greco and Modigliani.
+Even after settling in Paris, Rivera returned every year to Spain to paint - often in the style of cubists such as Pablo Picasso, Salvador Dali, and Paul Klee.
 During the years from 1913 to 1918, Rivera devoted himself almost entirely to cubism and found himself getting caught up in his search for new truths.
 Among his works during this period were Portrait of Two Women, Portrait of Ramon Gomez, Eiffel Tower, and Still Life.
 In all of these paintings and indeed of the cubist style as a whole it appeared that the artists took apart their subjects and created new objects of their own creation.

 In his work at the Secretaria, which would occupy him for another four years, and in the chapel at the former Escuela de Agricultura at Chapingo, Rivera brought to full development his classical figure style and his epic approach to historical painting, which focused on subjects that promoted revolutionary ideas and celebrated the indigenous cultural heritage of Mexico.